Gpamangkp/MyNotes/README.md

 More Features to be added :
 1. Multiple file in single window
 2. Option of Compiling a cpp code
-3. Option of zooming in and out of text
+3. Option of enlarging text